An insurance company positions itself for exponential growth using the Scaling Up platform

 By Verne Harnish

 Mike Linton came across Mastering the Rockefeller Habits 18 years ago at a managed service conference where the organizer was handing it out.
 Reading and re-reading it, he implemented its principles on executive leadership and meeting rhythms while starting a business within VLCM, originally an IBM reseller and now a B2B IT solutions provider offering cybersecurity, IT infrastructure, communications, cloud, and other services.
-Linton joined the Salt Lake City, UT-based firm, which his father started in 1983, in 2004 and rose to general manager and VP of sales.
+Linton joined the Salt Lake City, UT-based firm in 2004 and rose to general manager and VP of sales.
 “The book had a profound impact on me,” says Linton.

-The advice Linton read on hiring the right number two inspired him to start discussing succession planning with his father.
+The advice Linton read on hiring the right number two inspired him to start discussing succession planning with his father, who had started the firm in 1983.
 He took the helm of VLCM as CEO in February 2020, right before Covid hit.
 “The daily huddle was instrumental in keeping us connected through the pandemic,” says Linton.

 At that point, revenue was in the $115 million range.
 This year, the company is is on track to hit $150 million, with about 150 employees.
 Linton was honored as an Entrepreneur of the Year 2024 Mountain West Award Finalist by EY in May 2024.